beakerbrowser/beakerbrowser.com/_docs/devtools/dns.md

 ---
-title:    Using DNS
+title:    Domain Names
-category: Peer-to-Peer
+category: Dev Tools
-order:    5
+order:    2
 ---

 You can use DNS to give your Hyperdrive site a nice, human-readable name.